-EARLY HISTORY OF MALAYSIA
+EARLY HISTORY OF MALAYSIA: HOMINIDS, FIRST PEOPLE, PROTO-MALAYS

 ANCIENT MAN IN MALAYSIA

-The oldest evidence of early human habitation in Malaysia was discovered in 2008 when stone hand-axes were unearthed in the historical site of Lenggong dating back 1.83 million years.
+The oldest evidence of early hominin habitation in Malaysia was discovered in 2008 when stone hand-axes were unearthed in the historical site of Lenggong dating back 1.83 million years.
 The earliest anatomically modern humans skeleton in Peninsular Malaysia, Perak Man, dates back 11,000 years and Perak Woman dating back 8,000 years, were also discovered in Lenggong.
 The site has an undisturbed stone tool production area, created using equipment such as anvils and hammer stones.
 The Tambun Cave paintings are also situated in Perak.
 From East Malaysia, Sarawak's Niah Caves, there is evidence of the oldest human remains in Malaysia, dating back 40,000 years.
 [Source: Wikipedia]

 Homo Erectus in Southeast Asia